KrishnaRauniyar/Kinases-and-Phosphatases-Clustering/README.md

 ## Result
 - Two files will be generated
     1. clustermap.png (This is the clustermap created with n number of cluster color)
-    2. clustermap.csv (This contains the number of clusters with their rows containing kinases and phosphatases)
+    2. clustermap.csv (This contains the number of clusters with their rows containing the proteins)